imperialacm/acm.doc.ic.ac.uk/contents/events/seminar-the-fast-and-the-dangerous/index.md

 to a plethora of models and languages for parallel programming, yet the majority of the scientific computing community is stuck with Message-Passing Interface, a standard designed 20 years ago.
-MPI is known for its robustness but not for its user-friendless, and communication errors are often hidden in plain sight.
+MPI is known for its robustness but not for its user-friendliness, and communication errors are often hidden in plain sight.
 Session Types is a formal system that uses types to abstract interaction patterns and making sure message-passing communication do not go wrong, combining